FennMacon/suburban-adventure/README.md

 ## Controls

 - **WASD Keys or Arrow Keys** - Move around the plaza (hold Shift to sprint)
-- **Mobile Touch Controls** - Virtual joystick for movement, touch and drag for camera rotation, dynamic action button (Talk/Travel/Run)
+- **Mobile Touch Controls** - Dual virtual joysticks for movement and camera rotation, dynamic action button (Talk/Travel/Run)
 - **Mouse** - Click and drag to rotate the camera view
 - **Mouse Wheel** - Scroll to zoom in and out
 - **E Key** - Talk to NPCs when nearby (unlocks songs and stories)